 - Familiarizing yourself with the Regulations & Procedures in the Academic Calendar and understanding the grading procedures and continuation of study regulations;

-- Selecting a program of study and meeting program requirements by carefully reviewing the personalized Program/Academic Evaluation on WebAdvisor.
-A student's Program/Academic Evaluation lists the program requirements you have completed and those still outstanding;
+- Selecting a program of study and meeting program requirements by carefully reviewing the personalized My Progress on WebAdvisor.
+A student's My Progress lists the program requirements you have completed and those still outstanding;

 - Contacting your Program Counsellor or Faculty Advisor for appropriate approvals, for clarification of the University's rules and regulations, or for guidance in forming your educational goals and making academic plans.